I know that’s kind of a cop out way to start anything.

 But here’s what I do know…

 When I got offered the editor job at work, I could only take it if I prioritized it over BMI.
 It wasn’t that I had to quit BMI – but I might have to.
-And I had to know that if it came to it, I would.
+And I had to know that if it came down to it, I would.

 And even with BMI going worse than ever, I *still* thought all weekend long about my decision – weighing everything so hard.
 And I still thought about saying no – as crazy insane as that is.